 The club’s autumn Ride of the Falling Leaves sportive will take place on Sunday 1st October.
-A link to enter the ride on Rider HQ will be published here on 1st September.
+Here is the link to enter the ride on Rider HQ:

 There will be a choice of two rides the short ride being 70km the long one a little under 110km.
 Please don’t be fooled by the distances – the route is pretty testing and the ‘gold’ standard of 4 hours is testament to that.
 Each route will be fully sign posted but if you want to download it to your Garmin or review the route on a traditional map, here are some files you may find useful: